alexandrainst/coral-data-collection-tool/README.md

 2. docker build -t docker.alexandra.dk/coral-data-collection-\<...\>:latest .

-3. docker push docker.alexandra.dk/coral-data-collection-\<...\>:latest (*Requires login to Alexandras docker server)
+3. **(Requires login to Alexandras docker server)** docker push docker.alexandra.dk/coral-data-collection-\<...\>:latest

-    - *(Alternatively to 3.)* docker save docker.alexandra.dk/coral-data-collection-\<...\>:latest > <...\>.tar
+    - *(Alternatively)* docker save docker.alexandra.dk/coral-data-collection-\<...\>:latest > <...\>.tar

+### Deploy update on target machine

+#### **With** login to Alexandras docker server

+run "docker compose down" followed by "docker-compose pull && docker-compose up -d"

+#### **Without** login to Alexandras docker server

-    - *(Alternatively to 3.)* Move .tar file to target machine and run "docker load --input <...\>.tar"
+1. move .tar file to target machine and run "docker load --input <...\>.tar" *(see build and update step above)*

-6. On the target machine run "docker compose down" followed by "docker-compose pull && docker-compose up -d" **OR** "docker-compose up -d" if the containers alternatively are loaded manually
+2. run "docker compose down" followed by "docker-compose up -d"

-### First time setup
+## First time setup

 Both the frontend and backend are part of a docker compose setup defined in the file *docker-compose.yml*.
 Thus, the target machine needs to have [docker compose installed](https://docs.docker.com/compose/install/) and preferrably set to start on boot.

-Assuming that the docker containers are available on Alexandras docker server then the target machine only needs the docker-compose.yml and .env file.
-Otherwise the .tar files are also required (see the above deployment steps).
+Assuming that the docker containers are available on Alexandras docker server then the target machine needs the following:

+- docker-compose.yml file.
+- .env file.
+- login to Alexandras docker server

+If there is no login or the containers are not avaliable then the .tar files are also required (see the  alternative deployment steps above).

-For the first time setup the data folder (containing the DB and recordings folder) needs to be mapped into the backend container.
+For the first time setup the data folder (containing the DB) needs to be mapped into the backend container.
 This is done by changing *./path/relative/to/docker-compose.yml* in the following section of the docker-compose.yml file:

     volumes:
        - ./path/relative/to/docker-compose.yml:${CORAL_DATA_DIR}